UCSB-MEDS/EDS-296-DS-portfolios/README.md

 - understand where and how to document your projects and code
 - and more!

+## Report a bug / issue

+Found something that doesn't look quite right?
+Feel free to file an [issue](https://github.com/UCSB-MEDS/EDS-296-DS-portfolios/issues) and include a concise, clear description, along with a link to the location on the website.
+Screenshots are always appreciated as well!

 ## License

 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)